tishrabon/tishrabon.github.io/src/L A T E R N E E D S/hireDevQs-finalPicks.md

 8. How do you see the future of frontend development, and what role do you want to play in it?

-9. How do you ensure that your code enhances the user experience while balancing innovative design with technical feasibility?